Starterware/MyCraft/README.md

 # Starterware

 Welcome to **Starterware Training**, I created this repository in order to work on my craft.
-It's a space where I'm able to try out different kind of practices, exercises, programming languages and techniques.
+It's a space where I try out different kind of practices, exercises, programming languages and techniques.

 ## Table of Contents